temporalio/edu-101-typescript-code/exercises/hello-workflow/README.md

 ```
 $ tctl workflow start \
-    --workflow_type greet \
+    --workflow_type example \
     --taskqueue greeting-tasks \
     --workflow_id my-first-workflow
 ```

-Note that this command starts the Workflow, but it does not wait for it to complete or show the result.
+Note that this command starts the Workflow, but it does not wait for it to complete.

 If you have time, continue with the optional part of the exercise below to see how to view the result using `tctl`.

 ## Part F (Optional): Display the Result
 You can run the following command to display the result of a Workflow Execution:

 ```
 tctl workflow show --workflow_id my-first-workflow